• Skip to primary navigation

 You get a bit of color, all kinds of greens, and a fresh taste.

-When it comes to greens, you can use anything you have around - it takes five minutes to prepare such a salad, and it brings in an extra texture, new flavors, and aromas.
+You can use anything you have around - it takes five minutes to prepare such a salad, and it brings in an extra texture, new flavors, and aromas.

 Besides, it is healthy and fulfilling - after all, no matter how heavy lasagna is, you always want more.